-This is Stephanie’s ninth season having directed Macbeth, Othello, Hamlet, The Tempest, King John, Romeo and Juliet, King Lear, and Julius Caesar in summers past.
+This is Stephanie’s tenth season having directed The Winter’s Tale, Macbeth, Othello, Hamlet, The Tempest, King John, Romeo and Juliet, King Lear, and Julius Caesar in summers past.
 She also directed Looking, Panache, The Weir, Bach at Leipzig and The Love List at Little Fish Theatre (where she is also Artistic Associate).
 Other favorite directing credits include The Last Five Years, Moonlight and Magnolias, Taking Sides, Miss Saigon (Ovation Award Best Musical) Jesus Christ Superstar, Who’s Afraid of Virginia Woolf, Blithe Spirit, The Taming of the Shew, A Midsummer Night’s Dream, Quilters and Godspell.
 She has also received the Stage Scene LA award for Director of the Year, the Broadway World award for Best Director, and nomination for a Garland Award.
 SBTS is always the thing she looks forward to every year and she is delighted to be back.

-Sara is excited to be returning to Shakespeare by the Sea for a third year.
+Sara is excited to be returning to Shakespeare by the Sea for a fourth year.
 Sara is a graduate of the University of La Verne.
 When not working with SBTS she is a freelance theatre tech, working on shows like Macbeth with an independent theatre group, and Quartet and The Balcony Scene at Little Fish Theatre.
 She is also a Rogue Artist Ensemble member and worked on Project Kaidan: Walls Grow Thin.
 During the school year most of her time is spent as the technical director for the Archer School for Girls and Mission Viejo High School.

-(Costume Designer, The Merry Wives of Windsor)
+Diana Mann (Costume Designer, The Comedy of Errors)

 Diana is a company member of Little Fish Theatre and a familiar face to the southland theatre scene.
 Diana has costumed over 75 shows over the past 16 years.
 Some of her favorites include Singin’ in the Rain, The Wizard of Oz, The Music Man (Broadway in the Park), Cabaret, The Lion in Winter, West Side Story, The Pirates of Penzance (Torrance Theatre Company), The 39 Steps, Picasso at the Lapin Agile, No Sex Please We’re British (Norris Performing Arts Center), Chapter Two, A Very Special Holiday Special, Ithaca Ladies Read Medea, and her all-time favorite The Misanthrope (LFT).
 Having been an admirer and supporter of SBTS, Diana is honored to finally be costuming for this talented group entering the world of Elizabethan fashion.
 Thank you to John for being an occasional mannequin, roadie, and best friend.

-(Costume Designer, The Winter’s Tale)
+Jeffrey Schoenberg (Costume Designer, The Winter’s Tale)